 If at the Beijing Capital International Airport, your onward flight is an international one leaving within 24 hours (48 hours in Shanghai) you'll find a visa office on your way from the plane to immigration where on showing your onward ticket you should be able to get a stamp allowing you out of the airport!
 So get set to explore this city as much as you can.
 The famed and architecturally significant watch towers and parapets of the Simatai Great Wall are some things you should really look forward to on a layover at the Beijing airport.
 If this seems a little difficult, you could consider going to a local market for some amusement, mind you the Chinese are highly amusing in aspects like food, entertainment, and even culture!
 Check this guide for the best of China on a layover.

 10. New York

 Last, but not the least, NYC!
 Mention NYC and there is a different spirit that is suddenly aroused!
 The John F. Kennedy International Airport, located in Queens, roughly 12 miles from downtown Manhattan, makes it an accessible destination for those on a long layover.
 New York is huge and so are the options so explore this big apple!
 You could choose from a tour of the St Paul's Chapel and American Express Eleven Tears Memorial, a Brooklyn tour, a walking and food tour through the Greenwich village, or customize an itinerary like this one!
 Whatever you choose, do not miss the prospect to get out of the airport and seek some NYC vibe!
-A tour like this will be just right!

 This is the beauty of travel, you choose one place but you are given the benefit of being in another city, never the less!
 With such best layover cities in the world, a layover is actually not that bad after all.